candy-lang/candy/README.md

 - disallow passing named closures as parameters? or auto-propagate caller's fault to called parameters?
 - replace occurrences of `Id::complicated_responsibility()`
 - fix usage of pipes in indented code such as this:

   ```candy
   foo
     bar | baz
   ## Currently, this is parsed as `baz (foo bar)`.
   ```

+- more efficient argument preparation in LIR function call (so we don't have to push references if the evaluation order doesn't change conceptually)
+- fix evaluation order of pipe expression by keeping it in the AST

 ## How to use Candy